muflone/django-remotes/docs/server-sample.md

 command from another host, whose variable `name` wasn't set you'll receive instead `Hello everyone from unnamed host` as the variable `name` was passed as None.

+---
+## API logs and filtering

+The setting called `apilog_enable_logging` allow you to enable logging for the API calls.
+If you set its value to 1 all the calls to the API will be logged in the **Api logs** section.

+There's another setting called `apilog_include_arguments` which enables logging even for the arguments passed to the API call.
+You can find the arguments in a field in the **Api logs** section.

+The `apilog_filter_users` can be set with a comma separated list of user names to exclude from the API calls log.
+For example setting it with `00004,00005` the hosts with name `00004` and `00005` will not be logged in the Api logs section.

+All the API logs are saved into another database different from the default database used for configuration and commands.